HarryPaniccc/DnD/World of Helodaria/Dularen.md

 - [[Dick Pemberton]] is a short black haired halfling man who runs the Laughing Deck.
 A slimy, greedy bastard who will do little to earn what he gets and everything to keep it.
 - [[Gilligan Eiselcrest]] is an illegal necromancer human man who owns the Dead Beat bar and fighting ring.
 He is a prominent buyer from [[The Devil's Hand]] as he need corpses and materials for his games.
 - [[Hesmas]] is a minotaur that offers his strength to Gilligan as a live force of defense.
 He has a Pylean Accent, and doesn't leave the bar much because of the stereotypes of his race
+- [[Ivar Wittlewood]] is a human past his prime with greying hair often tied into a braid.
+He owns  the **Parting Log**, and is the father of [[Skoldr Wittlewood]].
+- [[Skoldr Wittlewood]] is a human in his late 20s with dark hair often cut short.
+He has strong hands and arms, and is quite burly.
+He is the carpenter of [[Trayfort Keep]].
 # Locations
 ## Outer-City Fields
 ### Locations